-We'll also require proof of your income and expenditure, and source of any deposit funds to further satisfy these requirements.
+We will also require proof of your income and expenditure, and source of any deposit funds to further satisfy these requirements.

 Your adviser will confirm what documentation is required.

-Financial Services Compensation Scheme (FSCS)
+Are we covered by the Financial Services Compensation Scheme (FSCS)?

 We are covered by the FSCS.
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.

-- Mortgage advising and arranging is covered for 100% of the claim up to £50,000, so the maximum compensation is £50,000.
+Mortgage advising and arranging is covered for 100% of the claim up to £85,000, so the maximum compensation is £85,000.

-Further information about compensation scheme arrangements is available from the FSCS.
+Further information about compensation scheme arrangements is available from the Financial Services Compensation Scheme (FSCS).